polius/meteornext-docs/docs/guides/administration.md

 ![alt text](../../assets/administration/admin-settings-advanced.png "Admin - Settings - Advanced")

 When the memory cleanup happens a new worker process is started.
-This process then starts serving all next api requests transparently.
-The old worker waits up to 30 seconds to finish serving the remaining active requests (for example long running queries executed by the Client).
+This process then starts serving all next API requests transparently.
+The old worker waits up to 30 seconds to finish serving the remaining active requests (for example long-running queries executed by the Client).
 After 30 seconds this worker is gracefully shutdown.

-All active Deployments, Imports, Exports and Clones at the moment of the cleanup remain unaffected, since are processes outside the api ecosystem.
+All active Deployments, Imports, Exports and Clones at the moment of the cleanup remain unaffected, since are processes outside the API ecosystem.

-The only requests that can fail at the moment of the cleanup are long running queries executed by the Client that takes more than 30 seconds to finish.
+The only requests that can fail at the moment of the cleanup are long-running queries executed by the Client that takes more than 30 seconds to finish.
 That's why it's recommended to set the cleanup execution time in non-working hours.

 This option is enabled by default and it's recommended not to disable it.